-“Single family lot delivery has virtually ceased in the Reno market, but with lot absorption outpacing lot deliveries for nearly four years, lot Inventory continues to shrink,” said Gross.
-“The greater Reno market has 5,103 Finished and Vacant single family lots which equates to less than 4-years of supply, based on current start pace.
-Only 3 years ago we had 14 YEARS of lot supply!”
+The Reno market has virtually ceased single family lot delivery, but with lot absorption outpacing lot deliveries for more than four years, lot Inventory continues to shrink.
+The greater Reno market has less than 5,000 Finished and Vacant single family lots which equates to 41 months of supply or roughly 3.5 years, based on current start pace.
+Only 3 years ago we had 14 YEARS of lot supply!

 For information contact:

 About Hanley Wood